 - Long trip or work: 5-10 GB or more if you rely on your mobile.

-eSIM vs. local SIM and roaming
+eSIM versus local SIM and roaming

 You have three ways to connect in the Central African Republic, and not all are convenient.
-Roaming from your Spanish operator can cost between €10 and €20 per day outside the European Union, a bill that can skyrocket on a two-week trip.
+Roaming with your Spanish operator outside the European Union often skyrockets daily, and on a two-week trip, the bill can be an unpleasant surprise upon return: it's advisable to check the current price with your operator before leaving.
 A local SIM is cheap for data, but it involves finding a reliable store, registering with your passport, and wasting travel time.

-The travel eSIM is the ideal middle ground: contained price, zero local paperwork, and connection ready from minute one.
-You don't hand over your document to an unknown vendor or queue at the airport.
-To see it in detail, compare options in eSIM vs. local SIM and learn how to avoid roaming on your travels.
+A travel eSIM sits at the ideal midpoint: contained price, zero local paperwork, and connection ready from minute one.
+You don't hand your document to an unknown vendor or queue at the airport.
+To see it in detail, compare the options in international chip versus eSIM and learn when an eSIM is more convenient than roaming on your travels.
 In a destination so unprepared for tourists, the eSIM is by far the most convenient option.

 How to activate your eSIM step-by-step